k2-fsa/icefall/egs/tedlium3/ASR/RESULTS.md

 #### 2022-03-21

-Using the codes from this PR.
+Using the codes from this PR https://github.com/k2-fsa/icefall/pull/261.

 The WERs are